Primary Purpose of the Job:

 Working Conditions/Physical Demands:

-- Operate in a professional office environment requires the ability to sit for long periods of time with intermittent walking, standing, bending, squatting, pulling and pushing.
+- Operate in a professional office environment and requires the ability to sit for long periods of time with intermittent walking, standing, bending, squatting, pulling and pushing.

 - Effective September 1, 2021, FIRRP has implemented a mandatory COVID-19 vaccine policy.
 To comply with this policy, active employees must be fully vaccinated by October 15, 2021.
 Employees seeking an exemption due to a medical condition or sincerely-held religious belief should contact our Human Resources Department at firstname.lastname@example.org.